JeremiahKaren/35percent.github.io/_posts/2016-10-25-crowdfunding-successful-start.md

 ![](http://35percent.org/img/rio.jpg)

-In coming blogs we'll be taking a closer look at Notting Hill's varying definitions of afforable housing, its deal with Barratt, its wider role in the [Aylesbury redevelopment partnership](https://www.whatdotheyknow.com/request/aylesbury_estate_development_par#outgoing-591461)
+In coming blogs we'll be taking a closer look at Notting Hill Housing's varying definitions of afforable housing, its deal with Barratt, its wider role in the [Aylesbury redevelopment partnership](https://www.whatdotheyknow.com/request/aylesbury_estate_development_par#outgoing-591461)